-Additional information regarding the Sustainable Growth and Agricultural Preservation Act can be found on the Maryland Department of Planning’s web site located here.
+Additional information regarding the Sustainable Growth and Agricultural Preservation Act can be found on the Maryland Department of Planning’s located web site.

 On November 7, 2012, PZED considered the draft map transmitted by the Planning Board to be implemented by CR-83-2012 and CB-104-2012 , the accompanying Subdivision Bill.
 Both the map and the Subdivision Bill were voted out of committee.